 So, this is the file “bintext_packed.exe” which we will be unpacking it.
 First, let’s see how we can do it the easiest way.

 To unpack it open up your command prompt and type in the below command:

 upx.exe -d bintext_packed.exe -o bintext_unpacked.exe

 Now we will be unpacking the same file but manually.
-So, go ahead and launch the file in program “OllyDbg”.
-And soon after opening the file OllyDbg stops at an instruction “PUSHAD” which is currently an entry point of the program.
+So, go ahead and launch the packed file in program “OllyDbg”.
+And soon after opening the file, OllyDbg stops at an instruction “PUSHAD” which is currently an entry point of our packed executable file.
 PUSHAD will push all the 32-bit registers onto the stack and are commonly used with POPAD instruction.
-So, we will be seeing POPAD instruction later somewhere.
+So, we will be seeing Ollydbg hitting POPAD instruction later somewhere in the execution process.